 Where to buy castor oil

 Castor oil is widely available.
 It can be bought at most supermarkets, food or health stores.
-Many people buy castor oil online and this gives you the advantage of checking reviews by others who have purchased it.
-There are two main types of castor oil – clear or black.
-The castor oil you need is clear (or a pale yellow) and looks a bit like honey.
+Many people buy it online and this gives you the advantage of checking reviews by others who have purchased it.
+There are two main types of castor oil – clear or black castor.
+The one you need is clear (or a pale yellow) and looks a bit like honey.
 The higher the purity of the oil the lighter it is in colour.
 When buying castor oil, look for an organic brand that is 100% castor oil.
-Castor oil is usually advertised as pure, black or commercial.
+It is usually advertised as pure, jamaican black or commercial.
 The pure is the best for natural health, hair and skin benefits and the label should read 100% natural or cold-pressed.
 This means it is naturally extracted oil and not chemically extracted.

 Castor oil Side Effects

-Castor Oil has very few side effects when used in moderation.
+It has very few side effects when used in moderation.
 When consumed in large quantities it can cause diarrhoea and nausea.
-In all, castor oil, like other oils, is a great addition to any household cupboard for a whole range of health reasons.
+In all, like other oils, is a great addition to any household cupboard for a whole range of health reasons.

 Castor oil is a popular all-around oil to have as a natural treatment.
 The oil is very absorbent.
 It is very versatile and can be used for the various ailments described above, but also just as an additive to creams or a lip balm to help provide extra moisture.
 So this was our piece highlighting uses and Castor Oil benefits do let us know your thoughts below